 8. Know When and How Much to Tip

 Giving modest tips is commonplace in Turkey.
 At a cheap restaurant, around 5% is enough but 10-15% is expected at classier establishments.
 For porters and bellhops, try to give TL 2-3 per bag.
 If you go on a tour and are happy with it, then a group tip of around 20TL for the guide and 15TL for the driver will be appreciated.
 If you ride a taxi, then rounding up to a convenient amount is enough – ie TL 15.40 to TL 16.

 10. Consult Turkey Travel Planner

-I’m not an expert on Pamukkale nor Turkey but I do hope that you find this guide useful.
+I’m by no means an expert on Pamukkale or Turkey but I do hope that you find this guide helpful.
 I’m only sharing some of the things I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+If you have any questions, then please feel free to ask us in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
 We’d love to hear from you.

 Thanks for stopping by and prepare to be awed by the calcium travertines of Pamukkale!

 These are some of the things we brought with us to Pamukkale.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+Check out our “What’s in Our Backpack?” post for a complete list of our travel gear.
 (NOTE: The following links are Amazon affiliate links.)